onecompiler/tutorials/c/operators/operators.md

 ## 4. Logical operators

-Below are the logical operators present in the C.
+Below are the logical operators present in C language.

 |Operator|	Description| Usage|
 |----|----|----|